-The Gwinnett County Community Services Department is the primary provider of parks and recreation facilities in the County and its incorporated cities.
+The Gwinnett County Department Community Services is the primary provider of parks and recreation facilities in the County and its unincorporated cities.
 The County provides recreation services that are typically associated with urban communities rather than the passive open space preservation role that many county recreation departments play.
 Although many park amenities provided by the County may also be provided at the local town or city level, there are a number of significant differences between the County parks system and other levels of recreation areas:

 - County parks tend to be larger than local level parks and draw users from a larger distance. - County parks are often designed to incorporate both active and passive recreational opportunities (as opposed to single purpose parks, which are more common at the local level).
-It is the County's intention to provide a range of facilities at each park in order to serve all age groups and to provide experiences beyond which could be obtained at city parks. - Park amenities and design standards are generally consistent among most County parks so as to provide users with a common level of service and to provide equity among different areas of the County.
+It is the County's intention to provide a range of facilities at each park in order to serve all age groups and to provide experiences beyond which could be obtained at local parks. - Park amenities and design standards are generally consistent among most County parks so as to provide users with a common level of service and to provide equity among different areas of the County.
 Standardized design elements also provide efficiencies when designing and constructing new parks and create an "identity" for County parks.

 - Park planning, acquisition, design and construction occur on an ad hoc basis at the local level.
-With very few incorporated cities and towns having their own parks and recreation departments, there is greater reliance on the County parks system. - In relative terms, the County's park system is younger than the park systems of most local cities and many other similar sized county governments. - Generally, local level parks tend to have been established years ago as part of traditional village settlement areas, whereas the majority of the landholdings within the County parks system have been developed within the past ten to twenty years.
-As a result of this and other factors, many city parks are smaller, more urban in nature, and contain aging facilities.
-This is, however, beginning to change as several cities are acquiring and developing parks with the funding being provided through the SPLOST program. - Many city parks provide activities that are oriented toward visits of relatively short duration (e.g., playgrounds).
+With very few unincorporated cities and towns having their own parks and recreation departments, there is greater reliance on the County parks system. - In relative terms, the County's park system is younger than the park systems of most local cities and many other similar sized county governments. - Generally, local level parks tend to have been established years ago as part of traditional village settlement areas, whereas the majority of the landholdings within the County parks system have been developed within the past ten to twenty years.
+As a result of this and other factors, many city parks are smaller, more urban in nature, and contain aging facilities. - Many city parks provide activities that are oriented toward visits of relatively short duration (e.g., playgrounds).
 County parks, on the other hand, are more multi-purpose and provide for activities of an extended nature. - City parks are generally located in closer proximity to historical population concentrations, thereby allowing many of their users to travel to the park by foot or bicycle.
 The distance between neighborhoods and the recreation facilities within most County parks is typically greater, prompting more users to drive their cars to these parks.
 The result is a greater need for support amenities, such as large parking lots, at County parks.

-Tremendous population growth in Gwinnett County over the past thirty years, however, has blurred the boundary lines between the County and its incorporated cities and towns.
-No longer are there significant differences in population densities and land use patterns between towns, cities, and the County - patterns of development are determined more by interstate and road networks than they are by political boundaries.
+The differences between the County and city park systems are largely apparent.
+Tremendous population growth in Gwinnett County over the past thirty years, however, has blurred the boundary lines between the County and its unincorporated cities and towns.
+No longer are there significant differences in population densities and land use patterns between towns, cities and the County - patterns of development are determined more by interstate and road networks than they are by political boundaries.
 In fact, some of the more densely populated areas of Gwinnett are not found within the cities.